ETS-Android5/qinmercury/SingmaanUnitySDK/README.md

 ## Get Started

+SingmaanSDK is not a really SDK which is only a simulator to ensure game logic works. really SDK will be intergtrated by tools which depends APK only or XCode projects only.

 ###Import Singmaan SDK

 Copy SDK folder or files from this Unity project into your Unity project, please check if scripts missing inside `SplashScreen.unity` after copying into game project, **SplashScreenManager.cs** is on `Main Camera` and **PluginMercury.cs** is on `PluginMercury`